ateeb-ali/networking-labs-archive/file-transfer-protocol/README.md

 ---

 ### 📁 Files Included
-- `FTP-Lab.pkt`: Packet Tracer file with the complete lab setup
+- `ftp.pkt`: Packet Tracer file with the complete lab setup
 - `Topology.png`: A topology screenshot from the pkt file
 - `README.md`: This file